ristic90/pricing_assignment/README.md

 docker compose up
 ```

 FastAPI app will be available on localhost:8080.
+The database is initialized with the `init.sql` script to prepopulate it with data.

 7. Run `assignment_tests.py` file in new terminal window of the current working directory